HITS-MCM/MD-IFP/doc/doc.md

         DATA\DATA\HSP90_Gromacs\SAD_3\SAD_3-WB_-RAMD7-300.pkl SAD_3-WB

-   The dataframe df_tot_org contains all trajectories sequentially loaded from this list.
+   The dataframe _df_tot_org_ contains all trajectories sequentially loaded from this list.
 Each pkl file may contain IFPs from several replicas and each replica may include several trajectories.
-   Thus, each trajectory is associated in the dataframe df_tot_org  with a (replica, trajectory) pair stored in the columns "Repl" and "Traj" .
+   Thus, each trajectory is associated in the dataframe _df_tot_org_  with a (replica, trajectory) pair stored in the columns _Repl_ and _Traj_ .
-   If columns "Repl" and "Traj" in the original IFP dataframe of the pkl files  are empty, they will be filled out in the dataframe df_tot_org with new values (as it is done in the case of HSP90).
+   If columns _Repl_ and _Traj_ in the original IFP dataframe of the pkl files  are empty, they will be filled out in the dataframe _df_tot_org_ with new values (as it is done in the case of HSP90).
-   To check what values of "Repl" and "Traj" in the final df_tot_org dataframe  correspond each trajectory in the pkl files, one can run the following script in the JN:
+   To check what values of _Repl_ and _Traj_ in the final _df_tot_org_ dataframe  correspond each trajectory in the pkl files, one can run the following script in the JN: